dbos-inc/dbos-docs/docs/api-reference/static-analysis.md

 #### Profiles to extend

-* `dbosBaseConfig` - This configuration is deprecated, and is the same as `dbosRecommendedConfig`.
-* `dbosRecommendedConfig` - This extension to the base configuration is the recommended configuration, which includes best practices for new TypeScript code.
+* `dbosRecommendedConfig`: this extension to the base configuration is the recommended configuration, which includes best practices for new TypeScript code.
-* `dbosExtendedConfig` - This configuration is deprecated, and is the same as `dbosRecommendedConfig`.
+* `dbosBaseConfig`, `dbosExtendedConfig`: these configurations are deprecated, and are the same as `dbosRecommendedConfig`.

 ---